 However, in the majority of cases, the goal is accessing valuable information, stealing digital assets or planting an espionage-conducting array of tools.
 To achieve their goal, an attacker need not compromise the targeted machine in the initial phase at all.
 And this is where ‘Lateral Movement Attacks’ come into play.

-What Are Lateral Movement Attacks?
+What is Lateral Movement Attack?

 It is important to understand that when hackers or attackers break into an otherwise secure network, the first compromised device is not the ultimate destination.
 The first device attacked and broken into is merely a means to an end.